wenzelorland/0x/fcc_solidity/README.md

 To create an ERC-20 token, one needs to create a contract with the functions and requirements as defined in [EIP-20](https://eips.ethereum.org/EIPS/eip-20).
 There are multiple templates available open source, which can be used as a base to create an ERC-20 token from scratch.
 Visit [OpenZeppelin Code Resources on ERC-20](https://docs.openzeppelin.com/contracts/4.x/erc20) for reference on building an ERC-20 contract.
+In this setup, one can declare the ownership of the contract and so on.
+Also the initial distribution schedule can be difined here.
+Additional functionalities, like a burn mechanism can also be added and some template can be found [here](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/release-v4.8/contracts/token/ERC20).

+## DeFi
+### WETH (Gateway)
+WETH is an ERC-20 version of ETH.
+WETH-Gateways are used to change the native ETH on Ethereum into WETH, which can then be used to interact with other ERC-20 tokens / contracts.
+Depositing ETH into the WETH contract will mint WETH token and transfers it the sender address.

+To get the ETH out, the withdraw function can be invoked which will burn the WETH tokens and return the ETH tokens to the sender address.